MadhanBabuUradi/shopping-hub-frontend/README.md

 # 🛍️ Shopping-HUB Frontend

-A modern and responsive **e-commerce frontend application** built using **React.js**.
+A modern and responsive **e-commerce frontend application** built with React.js.
-This project focuses on clean UI design, smooth user experience, and scalable frontend architecture.
+Focuses on clean UI design, smooth user experience, and scalable frontend architecture.

 ## 🚀 Features
 - 🛒 Product listing with categories and search
 - ⭐ Featured products and promotional sections
 - ➕➖ Shopping cart with quantity management